Cardinal-Cryptography/github-workflows-validator/README.md

 Currently, tool always exit with code 0.
 To check if there are any errors, please use `grep` to filter the output for errors.

-## TODO

-* warning about reference to not defined env (might be defined outside of code, hence just warning)